 Wonder if Americans would be allowed onboard as well; forward post to Consular Chief asking if she knows; receive auto-reply letting me know they’re “monitoring the current situation in Madagascar” and “aware of the hardship border closures are creating for U.S. citizens who need to get to United States.”

-Comment on post; attempt to get on phone with AirFrance; send screenshot of post to wife’s organization’s headquarters in Washington, D.C.; receive reply three hours later telling us NGO’s travel agent will do what they can.
+Comment on post; attempt to get on phone with AirFrance; send screenshot of post to wife’s NGO’s headquarters in Washington, D.C.; receive reply three hours later telling us NGO’s travel agent will do what they can.

 Receive email forty minutes later with itinerary confirmations for two Priority Economy seats on flight leaving at 1am; grab still-packed suitcases; find ride; put on N95 masks; worry something we’ll need sometime in next 3-18 months has been forgotten.